rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-list-details-about-a-configuration-v2-project-id-configurations-configuration-id.rst

 .. _get-list-details-about-a-configuration:

-List details for a configuration
+Retrieves the details for a configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

     GET /v2/{project_id}/configurations/{configuration_id}

-This operation lists details about the specified configuration.
+This operation retrieves details about the specified configuration.